 Mark has extensive experience in the field and has treated over 350 different species belonging to pet owners, zoos, falconry centres and wildlife charities.
 He regularly gives advice to other vets and has given lectures on a variety of topics to animal owners, vets, nurses and students.

 Mark accepts second opinion and referral cases from across the country and is happy to give telephone advice to other veterinary surgeons.
+If you are a referring vet, please see our exotics online referral form.

 These include thermostatically controlled vivaria, nebulisation and dietary provision appropriate to the species treated – all in a minimal stress environment away from dogs and cats.